TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

          init.php
    :Description:
          Mode of TYPO3: Set to either "FE" or "BE" depending on frontend or backend execution.
-So in :file:`init.php` and file:`thumbs.php` this value is "BE".
+So in :file:`init.php` and :file:`thumbs.php` this value is "BE".
    :FE:
          Yes